 Treating Allergic Contact Dermatitis

-At Allergy Asthma & Immunology Institute, Dr. Laura Ispas-Ponas oversees all patch testing in our office.
+At Allergy Asthma & Immunology Institute, Dr. Laura Ispas oversees all patch testing in our office.
 After studying test results, she will speak with you about the test findings.
-Together, the doctor and you will create a plan for avoiding allergens to ease allergic contact dermatitis and other allergic conditions.
+Together, Dr. Ispas and you will create a plan for avoiding allergens to ease allergic contact dermatitis and other allergic conditions.
 Simple measures can be taken to control your daily environment, minimizing exposure and giving you peace of mind.
 We will also discuss how to respond should allergic reaction occur in the future and what sorts of treatments may assist in managing symptoms.

-If you suffer from allergies, give us a call.
+If you suffer from allergies, give us a call at 571.399.5132.
 We will be happy to assist you in taking the next step toward allergy relief.

 talk to a doctor